Tamie13/Penetration-Testing-Week-2/README.md

 ![TODO](https://github.com/Tamie13/Penetration-Testing-Week-2/blob/main/Unit%2017%20Illustrations/Exploit%20Suggester%20Run.png)

-Two additional vulnerabilties were found using this command as can be seen above.
+Two additional vulnerabilties were found using this command as can be seen above but were not run against the CEO's workstation.

-There should be a separate finding for each vulnerability found.
+   -  Click [Here](https://nvd.nist.gov/vuln/detail/CVE-2016-3225) for additional information about `exploit/windows/local/ms16_075_refelction as known as `CVE-2016-3225`
+   - Click [Here]() for additional information about `exploit/windows/local/ikeext_service also known as